davidsusu/tree-printer/README.md

 ## ASCII vs Unicode mode

-Built-in objects that print lines or borders have a built-in set of charactersboth for ASCII and Unicode mode.
+Built-in objects that print lines or borders have a built-in set of characters, both for ASCII and Unicode mode.
-Unicode mode is the default, by default.
+Affected classes have a constructor/builder parameter `useUnicode`.
-Affected classes have a constructor (and builder) parameter `useUnicode`.
+You can globally change the default mode with `UnicodeMode.setUnicodeAsDefault()`.
-You can globally turn off (and on) the unicode mode with `UnicodeMode.setUnicodeAsDefault()`.
+(Initial global default is Unicode.)

 The first example with ASCII rendering: